cosmo-grant/simpson-reversals/README.md

 The module `simpson_reversals.py` provides functions to generate and visualize indefinitely many Simpson reversals.

-This README explains what Simpson reversals are, then how to use the functions.
+This README explains what Simpson reversals are, then how the functions work.

-## What are Simpson reversals?
+## 1. What are Simpson reversals?

-### Drug trial
+### 1.1 Drug trial

 For concreteness I'll focus on an imaginary drug trial.

 To assess the effectiveness of a drug, we give some patients ("the treatment group") the drug and other patients ("the control group") a placebo, and look at the recovery rates.

-The idea is: if the recovery rate is higher in the treatment group than the control group, that's evidence the drug is beneficial; if the recovery rate is lower in the treatment group than the control group, that's evidence the drug is harmful.
+The idea is: if the recovery rate is higher in the treatment group than the control group, that's evidence the drug is good; if the recovery rate is lower in the treatment group than the control group, that's evidence the drug is bad.

 The table shows the results: